Last updated on December 29th, 2019

 From what I’ve picked up through the grapevine, parents who suffer from an eating disorder are pretty good at keeping it under control while all their efforts go into supporting their child.
 Still, if you’re struggling, do seek help.
 If I were king, the clinics that treat our kids would also be set up to treat parents.

-The only time a therapist should be interested in your eating disorder is if you might be driven to collude with the eating disorder.
-Now, we’ve all been taken in by our child’s pleading and bargaining – that’s not the level I’m talking about.
+The only time a therapist should be interested in your eating disorder is if it drives you to collude with your child’s illness.
+Sure, we’ve all been taken in by our child’s pleading and bargaining – but I’m talking about parents who actively get in the way of treatment.
 I have met a teenager whose mother supplied her with laxatives and helped her bin food.
 Clearly someone else had to take on the child’s treatment – in her case, it was her older sister.